Fraunhofer AISEC at the it-sa Expo&Congress 2024

 With Confirmate, Fraunhofer AISEC is launching a project to develop a software solution that helps manufacturers to check whether their digital products are compliant with the Cyber Resilience Act.

 With its Cyber Resilience Act (CRA), the EU will in future require manufacturers to guarantee the IT security of products with digital elements.
-Once the CRA comes into force, which is expected to be in 2024, they will have a maximum of 36 months to demonstrate that their products comply with the new standard.
+Once the CRA comes into force on October 30, 2024, they will have a maximum of 36 months to demonstrate that their products comply with the new standard.
 However, due to complex architecture designs and the use of third-party components, assessing the need for action in concrete terms is a challenge.

 The Fraunhofer Institute for Applied and Integrated Security AISEC is conducting research into automated compliance testing of software components with Confirmate.
 The tool will help to automatically assess compliance with the CRA and determine the individual need for action.
 Confirmate compares the security settings with the CRA specifications and helps to quickly identify specific vulnerabilities in the product.
 The analysis therefore saves valuable time for planning and implementing security measures.